blandine-rumeau/check-uuid-in-mobileprovision-files/README.md

 # check_uuid.py

-Recursively checks all `.mobileprovision` files in a folder for the presence of a given UUID and lists the missing files.
+Recursively checks all `.mobileprovision` files in a folder, or a single `.mobileprovision` file, for the presence of a given UUID and lists missing and matching files.

 ## Author